nicolevanderhoeven/kardinal/README.md

 #### Updating the Application

-**Option A: Automatic Updates with Watchtower (Recommended)**
+**Automatic Updates (Recommended)**

-Watchtower automatically monitors and updates your containers.
-See the "Automatic Updates with Watchtower" section below for setup instructions.
+Set up a cron job to automatically check for and apply updates.
+See the "Automatic Updates with Cron" section below for setup instructions.

-**Option B: Manual Updates**
+**Manual Updates**

 1. **Build and push new image** (locally or via CI/CD):
 ```bash